Out of the Tiger’s Mouth: The Journey of Dr. Charles Chao

 Despite persecution from Chinese Communists, Dr. Chao narrowly escaped from prison and death.

-Continue reading “Out of the Tiger’s Mouth”
+Continue reading “Out of the Tiger’s Mouth: The Journey of Dr. Charles Chao”

 Evangelist points to the Wicket Gate